Last Updated on: 8th October 2023, 07:48 pm

 - Soft landing: Bedding provides safety if a tortoise falls when climbing or flips over.

-- Easy to clean: Tortoises will go to the toilet in their bedding.
+- Easy to clean: Tortoises will go to the toilet in their bedding unless litter-trained.

-However, a tortoise can become impacted if it can’t digest non-food items.
-The bedding forms a hard mass in the gastrointestinal tract, preventing feces from exiting the body.
+A tortoise can become impacted if it can’t digest non-food items.
+The bedding forms a hard mass in the digestive tract, preventing feces from exiting the body.

-Some bedding can be unsafe for tortoises, so avoid any that cause irritation or allergies.
+Some bedding can be unsafe for tortoises, so avoid ones that cause irritation or allergies.

-Many tortoise substrate options are available, but they all have pros and cons.
+Many tortoise substrate options are available, but they have pros and cons.

 Here’s a table of the different types of bedding for tortoises: